kamicane/prime/doc/prime.md

 ### parameters

-1. properties (*object*) - An object containing methods and special properties that will get implemented to the constructor.
+1. properties (*object*) - An object containing methods and special properties that will be implemented on the constructor.

 #### property: constructor

 When a method with `constructor` as its key gets passed as a property, it will effectively become your prime.
-Every subsequent property (except specials) will get implemented to this constructor as prototypes.
+All subsequent properties (except specials) will be implemented on this constructor as prototypes.

 #### property: inherits